Equinix to buy TelecityGroup for $3.6 billion, Interxion deal ended

 | LONDON/NEW YORK

-Dealmaking has picked up among the data centre companies, which benefit from having bigger networks to attract multinational clients that want their services to reach across markets.
+Dealmaking has picked up among the data center companies, which benefit from having bigger networks to attract multinational clients that want their services to reach across markets.

 Underpinning deal activity in the sector is the industry's plans to tap growing demand across new geographies for "cloud" technology, whereby the data and processing for devices such as smartphones use millions of remote servers.

-The acquisition of Telecity by Equinix, a deal that Reuters on Thursday reported was near fruition, would create the largest data centre company in Europe.
+The acquisition of Telecity by Equinix, a deal that Reuters on Thursday reported was near fruition, would create the largest data center company in Europe.

 Equinix Chief Executive Steve Smith said he had looked closely at Interxion and Telecity as targets but ultimately chose Telecity because its assets and brand were a better fit.